Therapy with me is about transformation, connecting to a way of being where hope, rather than the hurts you have experienced, shape your future.

 I am a UKCP accredited psychotherapist, EMDR consultant, supervisor and organisational consultant, with over 30 years clinical experience offering: individual and group therapy, supervision and consultation to the National Health Service (Tavistock and Portman NHS, Kings College, Institute Psychiatry, Maudsley Hospital, West London Mental Health NHS), and voluntary sector.
 I have worked with a variety of client groups, with a complex history of clinical severity across a range of care settings.

 Eye Movement Desensitization and Reprocessing (EMDR) is an integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of trauma.
-In my work, I use it as an effective treatment to address many issues arising in therapy.
-EMDR has recently been supported by the National Health Services and World Health Organisation as an effective treatment for trauma.
-I run supervision groups for services and clinicians, supporting them in the certification process.
+In my work, I use it as an effective treatment to address many issues arising in therapy; run supervision groups for services and clinicians, supporting them in the certification process.
+EMDR has been endorsed by the National Health Services and World Health Organisation as an effective treatment for trauma.

 Fundamental to my work is to provide a safe, confidential space to establish trust, explore and resolve the self-limiting beliefs a person presents with.
 The therapeutic space is a fertile space, a mirror, reflecting the wounds and challenges a person has experienced.
 Our work is to create change and healing.